Skip to main content

 LocalHost (for development only)

-Important: Ensure this address has a positive $FLR balance for transaction fees and staking.
+7. The tool will then display a list of addresses linked to your Ledger device, select the desired address and press Enter.
+Ensure this address has a sufficient FLR balance for transaction fees and staking.
 Funds can be transferred later if needed.

-• The main menu appears:
+The main menu will now appear:

 ?
 What do you want to do?
 (Use arrow keys)